Miklós Németh

-Miklós Németh (/hu/, born 24 January 1948) is a retired Hungarian economist and politician who served as Prime Minister of Hungary from 24 November 1988 to 23 May 1990.
-He was one of the leaders of the Socialist Workers' Party, Hungary's Communist party, in the tumultuous years that led to the collapse of communism in Eastern and Central Europe.
-He was the last Communist Prime Minister of Hungary.
+Miklós Németh (Note: /hu/) (born 24 January 1948) is a retired Hungarian economist and politician who served as Prime Minister of Hungary from 24 November 1988 to 23 May 1990.
+He was one of the leaders of the Socialist Workers' Party, Hungary's communist party, in the tumultuous years that led to the collapse of communism in Eastern and Central Europe.
+He was the last communist prime minister of Hungary.